St. Anthony Falls Hydroelectric Development: Lower Locks and Dam

 Right after the Main Street Station, de la Barre built a "lower dam" and the lower dam hydroelectric powerhouse about a half mile below the falls.
 Construction was 1895-1897.
 This was the first dam built exclusively for hydroelectric generation in Minnesota. and had a much larger electrical capacity plant than any other plant in the state.
 The plant also used an innovative horizontal shaft direct mechanical connection between turbines and generators instead of a belt drive common previously.
 Power was sold to the streetcar company (TCRT), which was replacing old streetcars with electric streetcars starting 1889.
-Generation was 35 Hz (8 generators) and DC (2 generators), 8.5 megawatt using a 19 ft head.
+Generation was 35Hz (8 generators) and DC (2 generators), 8.5 megawatt using a 19 ft. head.
+In the same area, the Southeast Steam Plant was constructed 1903 at the east bank end of the Stone Arch Bridge, also to power streetcars.

 About 1950 electric streetcars were replaced by buses and The TCRT no longer bought power.
 At the same time the Corps of Engineers rebuilt the dam adding a lock and auxiliary lock, and creating a higher 24 ft. head.
 By 1953 the plant had been modified to be 60 Hz, 8.25 megawatts, 10 generators using vertical shafts.
 The new dam, completed 1956, incorporated the section of old dam including the powerhouse.

-In 1987 a large hole eroded under the powerplant that drained the upper pond.
-The powerhouse was damaged and was removed 1988.
-Reconstructing a powerplant was determined to not be feasible.
-(The lower dam is outside the St. Anthony Falls Historic District.)
+On November 9th, 1987 a scour channel eroded under the 1897 foundations and drained the upper pond of the then Northern States owned power-plant.
+The powerhouse was damaged and was then removed in 1988.
+At the time reconstructing a power plant was determined to not be feasible.